handejong/Fipster/README.md

     >> signal = FIP_signal('User input');

 This will open a GUI where one can select a .mat file containing signal (Calcium depended, CD) and reference (405nm emission) traces.
 There are currently two supported formats.
-One is those exported by Fipgui (Deisseroth lab) the other is the .mat files exported by the FIP_aquisition class which is also part of this toolbox.
+One is that exported by Fipgui (Deisseroth lab) the other is the .mat files exported by the FIP_aquisition class which is also part of this toolbox.
 If a LogAI file with the same name is found in the same folder, this file will be imported as well.

 # Example work flow
 Fipster uses a GUI that should be relatively straightforward.
 The main component, 'FIP_signal' is a Matlab class and supports dot notation for access to non-private properties and methods.
 This is an example of a standard work flow to obtain time-locked (peri-event) plots of FIP signal.